PacketFence Clustering Guide

 Enter the MySQL master ip address: 192.168.1.11

-The "MySQL master ip address" is the ip address of the master server where you created the backup file.
+The "MySQL master ip address" is the ip address of the master server where the backup file was created.
 Not the VIP of the primary cluster.

-In the case when you run the script you have the following message:
+In the case when running the script, the following message appears:

-Then you need to be sure that the root user exist in the remote database and have the correct permissions (SELECT and GRANT):
+Then ensure that the root user exists in the remote database and have the correct permissions (SELECT and GRANT):

 SELECT * FROM mysql.user WHERE User='root' and host ='%'\G